Gribshunden: The wreck

 The wreck of Gribshunden came to rest on the sea floor with a starboard list of about 27 degrees.
 Despite disruption from Hans' salvors immediately after it sank and slow natural decay over five centuries, the starboard side of the ship is in good condition from the keel to the first deck, with the starboard superstructure collapsed outboard from that level and preserved in the sediments.
-While not as intact as Vasa, Gribshunden is the best-preserved ship yet discovered from the late medieval period.
+While not as intact as Vasa, Gribshunden is the best-preserved warship yet discovered from the late medieval period.
 This is in part because the wreckage has been left undamaged by shipworm due to the Baltic Sea's brackish waters, measured at 7.7 practical salinity units at the Gribshunden site.

 In the 1970s, the local diving club discovered the wreck at a depth of 10 m, in the Baltic Sea north of Stora Ekön, an island in the Blekinge archipelago off the coast of Ronneby, Sweden.
 In 2000 the regional authority in Blekinge county learned that the wreck could be a medieval warship, and mandated archaeological investigations.
 From 2001 until 2012 archaeologist Lars Einarsson of the Kalmar County Museum conducted a series of activities at the site.
 In 2002, Swedish naval historian Ingvar Sjöblom tentatively identified the ship as Gribshunden.
 Subsequent dendrochronological analysis of the ship's timbers showed that they came from oak trees felled in the Ardennes forest along the River Meuse watershed in the winter of 1482–1483, confirming a late medieval date for the wreck.
+The place of construction is a matter of conjecture, but a shipyard in the Netherlands is a strong possibility: the timber was probably floated down the River Meuse from its harvest point.
+The Danish king maintained political and trade connections in the Low Countries, he brought Dutch shipwrights to Copenhagen a year after receiving Gribshunden, and in December 1488 he sought to purchase a Dutch-built ship.